Customer Journey Maps: How to Create Really Good Ones [Examples + Template]

 Customer Journey Stages

-Generally, there are 5 phases that customers go through when interacting with a brand or a product: Awareness, Consideration, Decision, Retention, and Loyalty.
+Generally, there are five phases that customers go through when interacting with a brand or a product: Awareness, Consideration, Decision, Retention, and Loyalty.

 1. Awareness Stage

 In the awareness stage, customers realize they have a problem.
-At this point, they may not know that they need a product or service, but they will begin doing research either way.
+They may not know they need a product or service, but they will begin researching either way.

-During this stage of the customer journey, brands should deliver educational content to help customers diagnose a problem and offer potential solutions.
-Your aim should be to help customers alleviate their pain point, not encourage a purchase.
+During this stage of the customer journey, brands should deliver educational content to help customers diagnose problems and offer potential solutions.
+Your aim should be to help customers alleviate their pain points, not encourage a purchase.

 Some educational content that I’ve created in the past are: